typestyle/typestyle.github.io/src/docs/box.md

 </div>
 ```

-The reason for letting such spacing come down from the parent *instead* of having it on each `DemoItem` is because quite commonly in application layouts you have buttons / page sections popping in and popping out due to some logic.
-Having this logic come down using *margins* from the parent results in a more maintainable layout.
+The reason for letting such spacing come down from the parent *instead* of having it on each `DemoItem` is common in application layouts, where you have buttons / page sections popping in and popping out due to some logic regarding page state and user permissions.
+Having this visual seperation come down using *margins* from the parent results in a more maintainable layout (as the components can be blissfully unaware of their siblings).

-Spacing items like this where there is no *margin bleed* at the borders **composes** nicely e.g. here are two columns:
+Spacing items like this where there is no *margin bleed* at the borders **composes** nicely too e.g. here are two columns:

  ```play
 import {style} from 'typestyle';